Comparative Evaluation of Embedding Representations for Financial News Sentiment Analysis: Experimental Setup

 \subsection{Hyperparameter Tuning}

-Hyperparameter optimization is conducted via grid search over the number of estimators $\in \{50, 100, 200\}$, the learning rate $\in \{0.05, 0.1, 0.2\}$, and the maximum tree depth $\in \{3, 5, 7\}$.
-For each configuration, the model is trained on the training set and evaluated on the validation set.
-The configuration yielding the highest validation F1 score is selected.
-All other parameters (subsample=0.8, min\_samples\_split=2) are kept at their default values.
+Hyperparameter optimization uses grid search over the number of estimators $\in \{50, 100, 200\}$, learning rate $\in \{0.05, 0.1, 0.2\}$, and maximum tree depth $\in \{3, 5, 7\}$.
+Each configuration is trained and evaluated on the validation set.
+The best configuration (highest F1) is selected.
+All other parameters (subsample=0.8, min\_samples\_split=2) are maintained at their default values.